Skip to content

 Tutorial/Labs:

-tutorial times may vary or change, confirm with the course instructor.
+Tutorial times to be confirmed with the course instructor.

 According to current immigration regulations, to be eligible to work on campus international students must have a valid study permit, be enrolled as a full-time student and have a valid Social Insurance Number (SIN).
 You must stop working on the day you no longer meet any of the above eligibility requirements.